 [ ...
 Sound As A Muscle, book, 2021.
 A book made with- and written by, Pelumi Adejumo. ]

 [ ...
 Letterthings, type-design/posters, 2018.
 Letters and posters created for a hypothetical exhibition of the work Jaap Kroneman. ]

 [ ...
 In Parenthesis, poster, 2017.
-A poster designed for, and displayed on, the annual poster contest held by the 3second-gallery in The Hague.
-There is no shortage of opinions in our society, everyone has something to say about nearly everything, however close or far related the topic is to them.
-Of course, everyone may have their thoughts on everything, so have I, but when everything has to be said, always, everywhere, and when every statement made leads to counter-statements of everyone, no matter the depth of their insight into the topic.
-Can this not cause an inflation of the actual value of an opinion?
-In the clamour of statements and counter-statements, “Well, but that is only your opinion,” becomes easier and easier to shout out, without actually and seriously considering someone's viewpoint or relation to a topic.
+A poster designed for‑ and displayed on, an annual poster contest held by the 3second-gallery in The Hague.
+This years theme was ‘Hokjesdenken’: the mode of thought that labels and categorizes people into mutually exclusive groups (sometimes translated as ‘pigeonholing’).
+The theme had me thinking about how we treat opinions contrary of our own: In our society, every statement made seems to lead to counter-statements and relativizations, rather then consideration.
+Could this cause an inflation of the actual value of an opinion?
+In the clamour of statements and counter-statements, it seems to become more and more common to shout out: "Well, but that is only your opinion" without actually and seriously considering someone's viewpoint or relation to a topic.
 In such an environment of public debate, sadly, everything become relative.
-Up to a point where not even setting yourself in fire will be enough to be taken seriously. ]
+Up to a point where even setting yourself on fire won’t be enough to be taken seriously. ]

 Joost Vullings is a freelance graphic designer & artist based in Arnhem.
 I work in a variety of media; ranging from print and digital design, to sculpting and tinkering with hardware.
 Be welcome to get in touch for commissions, collaborations and anything else via: moc.sgnilluvtsooj@ofni / www.instagram.com/joost_.joost.